-Produced goods and services = Another fraction, which is also diminishing, though not so obviously Producible goods and services
+Consumption of goods and services Potential goods and services an increasingly small fraction.
+Produced goods and services Producible goods and services Another fraction, which is also diminishing, though not so obviously.

-The fact that Consumed goods and services is a fraction less than one is common knowledge: Produced goods and services
+The fact that Consumed goods and services Produced goods and services is a fraction less than one is common knowledge: there is sabotage of goods and services.
+It is not evident to many people how much of this is hidden under pretexts which would scarcely survive inspection, let alone critical examination by a mind uncontrolled by false axioms.
+The operation of the principle of obsolescence in industry is an example.
+The 1945 model is more often scrapped to make work than because it is an advance on the 1944 model, and, in any case, a five per cent improvement does not reduce the article improved upon to no value as wealth.
 The most important of the above fractions, however, is the first.
 Let us suppose that it is $\frac{1}{4}$ at a given time (the fraction happens to be the smallest on the typewriter used for typing these notes.
-It is unquestion ably very much less than $\frac{1}{4}$ ).
+It is unquestionably very much less than $\frac{1}{4}$).

-What prevents it from rising to $\frac{1}{2}$ or $\frac{3}{4}$ or $\frac{4}{4} = 1$ ?
-Why is it not $\frac{1}{400}$ , or $\frac{1}{40,000}$ ?
+What prevents it from rising to $\frac{1}{2}$ or $\frac{3}{4}$ or 4/4 = 1?
+Why is it not 1/400, or 1/40,000?

 It is very important to realise exactly what these questions mean.
-Regarding the matter objectively, what we have to do here is to state, if possible, the conditions in which this result occurs; the result, that is, that the realised Social Credit is one quantity rather than another.
+Regarding the matter objectively, what we have to do here is to state, if possible, the conditions in which this result occurs ; the result, that is, that the realised Social Credit is one quantity rather than another.

 We must be very careful here that we preserve our scientific balance.
-In the first place the question is a particular case covered by the more general question: "What determines the course of observed events in human communities?"
-But, going back to Lecture VIII, these questions are only forms of words: they are not questions in the natural language of action, capable of receiving a natural answer, such as is alone acceptable to scientific people.
+In the first place the question is a particular case covered by the more general question : "What determines the course of observed events in human communities ?"
+But, going back to Lecture VIII, these questions are only forms of words : they are not questions in the natural language of action, capable of receiving a natural answer, such as is alone acceptable to scientific people.
 Translating into this natural language of action, we must come down again to the individual and his policy.
 (Policy-the result intended, i.e., the objective of action).
-When two billiard balls collide, the whole of each ball does not touch the other directly: they collide at a point, the point of impact.
-Their behaviour after impact bears, so far as observation goes, a constant relation to the conditions in which impact occurs, the mass and elasticity of the balls, their movements (direction and velocity: rotation) immediately before impact, the polish of their surfaces, their shape and the features of the surface on which they are moving.
+When two billiard balls collide, the whole of each ball does not touch the other directly : they collide at a point, the point of impact.
+Their behaviour after impact bears, so far as observation goes, a constant relation to the conditions in which impact occurs, the mass and elasticity of the balls, their movements (direction and velocity : rotation) immediately before impact, the polish of their surfaces, their shape and the features of the surface on which they are moving.
 So the individual intention meets all the resistance there is to its complete expression in attainment at a point of impact.
 This is not a permanent point, resembling the point at which the sharp ends of two needles might be made to touch and remain touching for a minute, or a month, or a year.

-It is something like the point of impact of the billiard balls-instantaneous.
+It is something like the point of impact of the billiard balls instantaneous.
 Living may be represented as a constant stream of such impacts (taking the words "individual intention") in their broadest sense to mean everything the individual does that has an effective goal to it), and the life of the community as a whole is the sum of these streams.
 Notice that the "equal and opposite" resistance is as fragmented as the individual intentions which are resisted.
 It forms, as it were, an incessant moving face of points of resistance.